adecourcy/ImmuNovo/README.md

 ![Spec1](images/Spec-1.png)

-However, there are many problems to content with, such inaccurate measurements:
+However, there are many problems to contend with, such inaccurate measurements:

 ![Spec2](images/Spec-2.png)